ThomasBucaioni/pentools/microsoft/escalation.md

 ### Runas (cmd)

-With a password found in `somefile.txt`, we can use `Runas` if in a GUI (triggers a prompt):
+With a password found in `somefile.txt`, we can use `Runas` if in a GUI (triggers a prompt): https://lazyadmin.nl/it/runas-command/
 ```
 PS> runas /user:somehackeduser cmd
 ```
-or with elevated privileges:
+then elevate privileges:
 ```
-powershell start-process powershell -verb runas
+cmd> powershell start-process powershell -verb runas
 ```
 or in current directory:
 ```